amarks5/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils
 ![alt text](https://github.com/amarks5/MechaCar_Statistical_Analysis/blob/main/images/suspension_coil_total_summary.PNG)
 ![alt text](https://github.com/amarks5/MechaCar_Statistical_Analysis/blob/main/images/suspension_coil_lot_summary.PNG)
+* When looking at the Total Summary data above, we see the variance is well below the 100 psi limit and meets the specifications.
+However, when you look at the lots individually you can clearly see there is something wrong with Lot 3.
+Lot 3 is much higher than the acceptable limit coming in at 170.29.
 ## T-Tests on Suspension Coils
 Suspension Coils Cumulative T-Test
 ![alt text](https://github.com/amarks5/MechaCar_Statistical_Analysis/blob/main/images/suspension_coil_cumulative_ttest.PNG)